 During The Test

-A technician would place a lubricating gel onto the area being examined using a device called a transducer to make contact with your skin.
+A technician would place a lubricating gel onto the area being examined to ensure a device called a transducer makes contact with your skin.
 For some ultrasound tests (transvaginal and transrectal), the probe is inserted into a natural opening in the body.
 Most other ultrasound tests are done on the skin surface.

 After The Test

 You can remove the ultrasound gel with relative ease and no traces.
-You may go about your daily activities immediately after the test, unless otherwise advised by our staff.
-The reports will be produced by the reading physician, and shared with your referring doctor.
-You may discuss these results with you doctor at a follow up appointment.
+You may go about your daily activities immediately after the test unless otherwise advised by our staff.
+The reports will be produced by the reading physician and shared with your referring doctor.
+You may discuss these results with your doctor at a follow-up appointment.